nhsx/skunkworks-parkinsons-detection/README.md

 ## Background

-The identification of Parkinson’s Disease (PD) from post-mortem brain slices is time consuming for highly trained neuropathologists.
+The identification of Parkinson's Disease (PD) from post-mortem brain slices is time consuming for highly trained neuropathologists.
 Accurate classification and stratification of PD can often take hours per case and is required for the development of research into therapeutics, understanding the progression of PD, and for establishing cause of death.

-[Parkinson’s UK](https://www.parkinsons.org.uk/) Brain Bank, operating in partnership with [Imperial College London](https://www.imperial.ac.uk/), has produced a dataset containing digitised slices of brains exhibiting various stages of PD pathology; along with control cases, some of which have associated pathology and others which are neurotypical.
+[Parkinson's UK](https://www.parkinsons.org.uk/) Brain Bank, operating in partnership with [Imperial College London](https://www.imperial.ac.uk/), has produced a dataset containing digitised slices of brains exhibiting various stages of PD pathology; along with control cases, some of which have associated pathology and others which are neurotypical.
 This dataset is much larger (over 400 cases), more consistent, and of higher quality (all have been stained with the same protocol and imaged within the same laboratory) than has been documented elsewhere in the literature; including those found in a meta-analysis study on detection of neurological disorders containing over 200 papers (Lima et al., 2022).

-The project team, consisting of neuroscientists and subject matter experts from [Imperial](https://www.imperial.ac.uk/), [NHS AI Lab Skunkworks](https://transform.england.nhs.uk/ai-lab/), [Parkinson’s UK](https://www.parkinsons.org.uk/), and [Polygeist](https://polygei.st) have undertaken a 12 week project through the Home Office’s [Accelerated Capability Environment (ACE)](https://www.gov.uk/government/groups/accelerated-capability-environment-ace) to examine the possibility of producing a Proof-of-Concept (PoC) tool to automatically load, enhance and ultimately classify those brain scans.
+The project team, consisting of neuroscientists and subject matter experts from [Imperial](https://www.imperial.ac.uk/), [NHS AI Lab Skunkworks](https://transform.england.nhs.uk/ai-lab/), [Parkinson's UK](https://www.parkinsons.org.uk/), and [Polygeist](https://polygei.st) have undertaken a 12 week project through the Home Office's [Accelerated Capability Environment (ACE)](https://www.gov.uk/government/groups/accelerated-capability-environment-ace) to examine the possibility of producing a Proof-of-Concept (PoC) tool to automatically load, enhance and ultimately classify those brain scans.
 The initial focus of the project was to make a tool that could make a biomarker of PD, the protein 𝛼-synuclein (𝛼-syn), more visible to the pathologist; saving time in searching for the protein manually.
-This goal was quickly reached, producing a tool that could ‘synthetically stain’ the 𝛼-syn, marking regions of interest in a high-contrast bright green, making them quickly identifiable for the pathologist.
+This goal was quickly reached, producing a tool that could "synthetically stain" the 𝛼-syn, marking regions of interest in a high-contrast bright green, making them quickly identifiable for the pathologist.
 Statistical analysis of the synthetically stained images showed that very few regions in the control group were stained compared to the PD group, raising the possibility that an automatic classifier could be developed, which became a stretch goal for the project.

 ## Report